braceal/ot2util/docs/source/pages/usage/yaml.rst

 How to write YAML
 =================

-Writing an Algorithm YAML
+Writing an Agent YAML
 ################################

-Running a Simulation Algorithm
+Running a Simulation Agent
 ******************************

 Things needed: